 Analysis and writing of tonal melody and diatonic harmony up to and including the chords.
 Analysis and writing of small compositional forms.
 Correlated study at the keyboard.
-Prerequisite: Music 1311, with concurrent enrollment in Music 1117.
+Prerequisite: MUSI 1311 and concurrent enrollment in Music 1117.
 Credit 3 semester hours.